Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 For gear, go with TKSS + Aerondight with the Severance runeword enchant, Nilfgaardian Guardsman’s Gauntlets, manticore armor with Levity (to treat all armor as light), manticore trousers, and boots.
 Put Greater Glyph of Mending in all available sockets to counteract toxicity damage.
 If you want to trade some damage for more survivability, you can wear Ursine armor with Levity and manticore gauntlets.

-We recommend running 4 decoctions and using potions on top of that to keep your toxicity high for greater damage.
+We recommend running four decoctions and using potions to keep your toxicity high for greater damage.
 Using weapon oils is also highly recommended to make use of the Fixative and Protective Coating skills.

 The recommended decoctions are: